 Well, this kind of jumble inspired two guys in Missouri (yes, for once, that idea didn’t sprout in the Silicon Valley!), Mike Knoop and Bryan Helmig, to develop a new kind of platform, to streamline the communication between all those apps that (supposedly) make working easier, and automate repetitive tasks which make work tedious.
 Today, we’ll try to decipher the reasons that made Zapier successful, and why they now have the trust of big names like Netflix or NASA, but also tens of thousands of smaller companies.

 What exactly is Zapier?
-As for the example above, Zapier would allow you to create and define an automated process called a Zap, to seamlessly have the lead generation trigger a string of no-code automated workflow, sending out email, messages and updating your databases and your web apps, in the blink of an eye, basically eliminating the need for those pesky and repetitive Ctrl +Cs and Ctrl + Vs, the myriad of “To whom it may concern” emails, or the hours spent doing data entry manually.
+As for the example above, Zapier would allow you to create and define an automated process called a Zap, to seamlessly have the lead generation trigger a string automated workflow in No code.
+Sending out email, messages and updating your databases and your web apps, in the blink of an eye, basically eliminating the need for those pesky and repetitive Ctrl +Cs and Ctrl + Vs, the myriad of emails, or the hours spent doing data entry manually.

 Offers the promise of optimizing your workflows by automating them: managing data has never been this easy.
 Its no code interface is intuitive: you don’t need a background in coding or web design to create your zaps and start working.